 Foreigners may find Norwegian working hours surprisingly lax and flexible, and very family- and sun-friendly.
 Norwegians work hard and are effective during work hours, and Norwegian companies expect employees to work between 8am and 4pm.
 On the rare warm and sunny days of the year, some companies close up shop at 3pm to allow their employees time to be with their families, play sports and be outdoors.

-Employees with children can usually leave by 3.30pm or 4pm to pick them up from day care without the need for an excuse or explanation.
-If one’s children are sick, it's also often possible to stay home for a few days to take care of them.
+Employees with children can usually leave by 3.30pm or 4pm to pick them up from daycare without the need for an excuse or explanation.
+If your children are sick, it's also often possible to stay home for a few days to take care of them.
 These general rules apply to the public sector and most private sector companies, but not all of them.
 Also, certain jobs do not allow for this kind of work balance, such as consultancy and senior management positions.

-One major challenge for those moving to Norway from warmer climates is coping with the cold weather and long, dark winters.
-About 10 percent of the population suffers from some form of seasonal affective disorder (SAD), and most foreigners find the winter months tiring at best and unbearable at worst.
-The best way to handle the winter is to wear proper clothing, get a sunlamp at home and the office, take a mid-winter trip to a warmer climate, and practise winter sports such as skiing.
+One major challenge for expats moving to Norway from warmer climates is coping with the cold weather and long, dark winters.
+Between 6.5 and 19 percent of the population suffers from some form of Seasonal Affective Disorder (SAD), a form of depression that occurs during the winter months and is related to lack of sunlight.

 Food in Norway

-Depending on a foreigner’s taste in food, they may find Norwegian cuisine takes some getting used to.
+Depending on your taste in food, you may find Norwegian cuisine takes some getting used to.
 Staple foods are fish and rice or potatoes.
-Lunch is usually eaten during a half-hour lunch break, and consists of cold spreads of fish, meat, eggs or vegetables on slices of bread, often accompanied by a glass of milk.
-There is more variety than this in most cafeterias and restaurants, but don’t be surprised to find colleagues eating these open-faced sandwiches every day.
+Lunch is usually eaten during a half-hour break, and consists of cold spreads of fish, meat, eggs, and vegetables on slices of bread, often accompanied by a glass of milk.
+There is more variety than this in most cafeterias and restaurants, but don’t be surprised to find colleagues eating these open-faced sandwiches (smørrebrød) every day.

 Norwegian delicacies include pinnekjøtt (dried meat eaten at Christmas), lutefisk (dried whitefish prepared with lye), rakfisk (salted, fermented fish), risgrøt or riskrem (rice porridge), ribbe (fatty pork eaten around Christmas) and smalahove (sheep’s head).